ANRED logo: anorexia nervosa, bulimia, binge eating disorder: information and resources

 Athletes with eating disorders

-High achieving, competitive people who base their self-worth on performance excellence and winning seem to be at higher risk of developing eating disorders than are mellow couch potatoes.
+High achieving, competitive people who base their self-worth on performance excellence and winning seem to be at higher risk of developing eating disorders than mellow couch potatoes.

-This section of the ANRED Web site contains the following pages:
+This section of the ANRED Website contains the following pages

 • Statistics